 UPSC (IAS) Prelims 2021: Subject-Wise Study Material for Preparation/ Revision

 UPSC Civil Services Exam 2015 year topper Tina Dabi shared her daily revision schedule for the last 3 months before the Prelims exam on her social media handle.
-The time table is well planned and can be easily followed by a candidate ready to put in hard work and best of abilities to execution.
-Following the same time table, Tina qualified the toughest exam of the country in her first attempt at an age of 22 years only.
+The timetable is well planned and can be easily followed by a candidate ready to put in hard work and best of abilities to execution.
+Following the same timetable, Tina qualified for the toughest exam in the country in her first attempt at an age of 22 years only.